gabrielrbernardi/trabalhoPOO2/README.md

 The first one is about a quadrilateral (Quadrilátero) where you can create your own poligon, following instructions.<br>
 The second is about a bank account that where you can withdraw, deposit money and show data of account.<br>

-The both parts was developed using Java SE 12 Development Kit
+The both parts was developed using Java SE 12 Development Kit.<br>
+The description of this work is inside this repository and it is in portuguese (pt_BR).